arknfel/NodePG2/README.md

 npm install
 ```
 ### 2.4 Specs & Usage
-If everything is setup correctly, running the following npm script will run all the unit tests on the API application and all Model and Handler specs should pass:
+If everything is setup correctly, running the following npm script will run all the tests and all Model and Handler specs should pass:
 ```bash
 npm run test
 ```